-The total of all amounts owed for the semester, minus financial aid, is paid in five (5) monthly installments beginning August 1 and ending December 1 (for the Fall 2016 semester), and beginning January 1 and ending May 1 (for the Spring 2017 semester).
-A payment plan fee of \$50 is collected from the operator of the online payment portal.
+The total of all amounts owed for the semester, minus financial aid, is paid in five (5) monthly installments beginning August 1 and ending December 1 (for the Fall 2017 semester), and beginning January 1 and ending May 1 (for the Spring 2018 semester).
+A payment plan fee of \$50 is collected from the operator of the online payment portal (barton.afford.com).